BrownCSCI1230/lab08_trimeshes/README.md

   <summary>Spherical Coordinates Diagram</summary>

-Remember polar coordinates $(r, \theta)$ from high school geometry?
-Spherical coordinates $(r, \theta, \phi)$ are like polar coordinates, but in 3D!
+Remember polar coordinates (*r*, 𝜃) from high school geometry?
+Spherical coordinates (*r*, 𝜃, 𝜙) are like polar coordinates, but in 3D!
 Read this [Wikipedia article on the Spherical Coordinate System](https://en.wikipedia.org/wiki/Spherical_coordinate_system) if you need a refresher!

 </details>